Board of Directors

 R. King Nelson

-King Nelson has more than 30 years of diverse experience and expertise with medical devices.
-Most recently he was CEO, President and Director of Uptake Medical.
-He also served as President and CEO of Kerberos Proximal Solutions, which was acquired by FoxHollow, and as President and CEO of VenPro, which was acquired by Medtronic.
-Prior to that, he spent 19 years with Baxter and American Hospital Supply Corporation in roles that included division President for Dade Diagnostics, Bentley Labs, and Baxter’s Perfusion Services.
-He currently serves on the Board of Directors for several early-stage private medical device companies.
-He is a member of The University of Miami President’s Council and Texas Tech School of Media and Communication Board of Advisors.
-He graduated from Texas Tech University and received an MBA from the University of Miami.
+Mr. Nelson has been a Director of Regenesis since July 2014.
+King Nelson has over 35 years of diverse experience and expertise with medical devices.
+He is currently CEO and Director of Q’Apel Medical, a Neurovascular company.
+He also served as CEO, President, and Director of Uptake Medical; as President and CEO of Kerberos Proximal Solutions, which was acquired by FoxHollow; and as President and CEO of VenPro, which was acquired by Medtronic.
+Prior to that, he spent 19 years with Baxter and American Hospital Supply Corporation in roles that included division President for Dade Diagnostics, Baxter Perfusion Services, and Bentley Labs.
+He currently serves on the Board of Directors for of CardieX (ASX: CDX), a lifescience digital company.
+He graduated from Texas Tech University and has an MBA from the University of Miami Herbert Business School.